Explore the World with Infinite Tours

 Getting here

-Seeb International Airport is located 40 km from Muscat City Centre and also serves domestic flights.
-There are frequent direct flights from a number of European, Asian and African cities.
-There are excellent connections from all over the world with Gulf Air, Qatar Airways, Emirates, British Airways, Lufthansa, Kuwait Airways, Swiss and Thai.
+Seeb International Airport, located just 40 km from Muscat City Centre, serves both international and domestic flights.
+With frequent direct connections from European, Asian, and African cities, Oman is easily accessible.
+Major airlines such as Gulf Air, Qatar Airways, Emirates, British Airways, Lufthansa, Kuwait Airways, Swiss, and Thai Airways offer excellent global connectivity.